Medication-Assisted Treatment for Opioid Dependency

 Dr. Surasky believes in treating opioid use disorder as a chronic illness and works with his patients to find the most effective solution.

 Medications which have been found to be effective include methadone, buprenorphine, or extended-release injectable naltrexone.
 These are typically administered to help the patient regain a normal state of mind, reduce cravings, and curb withdrawal symptoms.
-When used properly and overseen by an experienced psychiatrist, this treatment plan can be highly effective in managing addiction, helping patients maintain a healthy lifestyle and achieve a successful recovery.
+When used properly and overseen by an experienced neurologist, this treatment plan can be highly effective in managing addiction, helping patients maintain a healthy lifestyle and achieve a successful recovery.

 Providing Compassionate, Effective Care